-Summary: A garden cart or wheelbarrow is a workhorse garden tool which many gardeners, DIY landscapers and homeowners “love” as a back and time saver for their work outdoors.
+Summary: A garden cart or wheelbarrow is a workhorse garden tool that many gardeners, DIY landscapers, and homeowners “love” as a back and time saver for their work outdoors.

 Take the time to choose wisely and select the one best suited for your needs.

 Question: My husband needs a wheelbarrow or some type of rolling garden cart for work around the house (he’s always outside), plus it would make the perfect “Father’s Day” gift.
 What is best to buy… a wheelbarrow or garden cart?
 Allyson, Johnson City, Tennessee

 Answer: Allyson, I wish it was possible to give to the “right” answer, but yard carts or wheelbarrows need to meet the job and tasks of the user.

 In fact, I would take the hubby down to the garden center and have him pick his toy out.
 There has been quite a bit of innovation in the world of gardening tools, including wheelbarrows and carts.
 So let’s look at some buying guidelines to consider.

 - What Will Be Hauled – How many cubic foot?

 - Space Requirements

 Wheelbarrow and Garden Carts – What Will Be Hauled?

 In selecting the “perfect” wheelbarrow or cart for use around the house, be honest an ask generally… What will be hauled, how will it be used, and who will being using it?
 This will help in narrowing down the overall design, load capacity, material construction, price, and size.